Interest Rates and Loanable Funds

 Resource Allocation by Interest Rates

-The price of loanable funds determines how the money is distributed, which in turn, determines the investment in real capital and in the production of products and services.
-With a strong demand for a product, consumers tend to demand more, even willing to pay a higher price for the product compared to its cost.
+The price of loanable funds determines how money is distributed, which in turn, determines the investment in real capital and in the production of products and services.
+For a strongly demanded product, consumers may demand more and may even be willing to pay a higher price for the product compared to its cost.
 Thus, firms producing the product earn a higher rate of return on their investment, allowing them to pay higher interest rates.
 Hence, loanable funds will be apportioned to those firms producing the most desirable products and services.

 Another way that interest rates allocate resources is by the expected return on investments in research and development.
 With higher interest rates, only the most profitable R&D projects will be pursued.
 Projects with a lower expected return of investment will be delayed until lower interest rates are available.